 There are a few main components to consider when you decide on which pruning shear to buy.
 These are: the handle, the blade, and the cutting capacity.

 The handle is an important component of the pruning shear.
 As we mentioned before, wrist and hand fatigue is a common consequence for those who use shears on a regular basis.
 These days, manufacturers of pruning shears find ways to minimize such conditions from occurring.
 The issue for them is that hands can come in various shapes and sizes.
 Hands can be small, large, and wide.
-People could also be left-handed, right-handed, or even ambidextrous.
 Regardless of which you fit under, you may find that the handle of certain pruning shears are shaped more comfortably than others.
-Before you buy one, it is always recommended to read customer reviews to figure out any who fit a similar profile to yourself.

-Many gardeners, especially those that are fairly new to the activity, underestimate the importance of the cutting capacity.
+Many gardeners underestimate the importance of the cutting capacity.
 This refers to the distance between the blades.
 Obviously, you won’t be doing too much with tree branches if you have a shear that has a small cutting capacity.
 This is why it’s important to plan ahead.
-Why do you need a pruning shear?
-What will it be used for?
-If you are doing some maintenance work on small shrubs then shears with a large cutting capacity is not needed.
-Cutting capacity should also be decided on based on one’s strength.
+You don’t need to use a shear with a large cutting capacity if you are doing some maintenance work on small shrubs.
+You should consider your strength when you determine the cutting capacity.

 Last but not least, consider what kind of blade the shear has.
 For example, the Fiskars pruning shear has a blade with low-friction coating.
 This is designed to help the blade glide through the material, and prevent it from gumming up with sap and debris.
-These are just one of many features that a blade may have.
-You may want to also consider a blade that has anti-rust properties.
+You may want to also consider anti-rust properties.
 This is especially important if you live in an area with a humid climate.